jwpaine/stock-watch/README.md

 ## Usage

-Sign in with demo credentials: mdibound@gmail.com, ASUDemo1!, or create your own account!
+Sign in with demo credentials (provided via email), or create your own account!
 Once logged in, navigate to "My Stocks", enter a symbol, and hit "ADD STOCK".
 Stocks may also be removed from the portfolio.